About

 2. When you speak about countries like France that say they have about 50% in taxes, and say who in the USA will stand for that, please give estimates of what US folks pay in taxes, including federal income tax, Medicare, SS, etc., and state taxes and sales taxes.
 This would help us understand an apples-to-apples comparison.
 Thanks.

-3. At the very end of Charlotte’s re-zoning meeting, Councilor Michael Barns brought up the topic of Food Banks and his concern that the food banks are running unseasonably low perhaps due to rising food prices, rising gasoline prices and/or difficult financial times (home fore-closures, slowing economic growth, etc… ;) The council directed the city manager to report back to them regarding the status of the food banks:
+3. At the very end of Charlotte’s re-zoning meeting, Councilor Michael Barns brought up the topic of Food Banks and his concern that the food banks are running unseasonably low perhaps due to rising food prices, rising gasoline prices and/or difficult financial times (home fore-closures, slowing economic growth, etc…) The council directed the city manager to report back to them regarding the status of the food banks:

 Are they running unseasonably low?
 Are they seeing more citizens in need?
 What are their specific needs?